- Check out the Magazine ArchivesPosted 1 year ago

 Michigan Snowbird Club

-For more information on the Michigan Club and its activities, please check our website at www.michiganclubalabama.com.
+For complete information on the Michigan Club and its activities, please check our website at http://www.michiganclubalabama.com/

 The Michigan Snowbird Club is 1200+ strong and growing (except there is no building that can hold over 700 people in the area – We are a social club that has one heck of a good time besides the charity work we do for the area.
 Every second meeting of the month we have a food drive and every member brings nonperishables to the meeting – we have filled many pick-ups with food.

 Every February we have a blood drive and last year our club proudly donated over 120 pints of blood.
 We would like to think that is a record for visitors in an area.
 There were other blood drives (Hosted by various groups) and they averaged about 30 pints.